 Human Rights Assessment at Business Premises

-In accordance with the characteristics of the financial industry and the Bank's operation strategies, the following concerns are heavily weighted by the Bank for implementing fundamental human rights protection of employees, customers, stakeholders and fulfilling the Bank's corporate social responsibility.
+In accordance with the characteristics of the financial industry and the Bank's operation strategies, the following concerns are heavily weighted by the Bank for implementing fundamental human rights protection of all workers, customers, stakeholders and fulfilling the Bank's corporate social responsibility.

 The Bank is dedicated to creating a diverse, open, equal, and harassment-free working environment, and does not allow any violations of human rights, such as child labor, forced labor, working overtime, human trafficking, etc. Any form of discrimination and unequal treatment is strictly prohibited including but not limited to gender, sexual orientation, race, societal hierarchy, age, marital status, language, thought, orthodoxy, belief, religion, political preference, originality, appearance, physical/mental handicap, constellation and blood type or union membership.
-The Bank commit that employees will not be treated differently by gender, race, age, marital and family status, etc., and will implement equality in remuneration, employment conditions, training and promotion opportunities, and protect the legitimate rights and interests of employees.
+The Bank commits to implementing equality in employment conditions, compensation, training and promotion opportunities, and to safeguarding employees’ legal rights and interests without discrimination based on gender, race, age, marital or family status.

 In addition, the Bank provides various and secured ways to lodge compliant against discriminations in that protecting employees' rights.